Knowledge Distillation for Human Action Anticipation: Introduction

-Given that the recognition network is surely better than the anticipation network both asymptotically and non-asymptotically, we propose in this paper a knowledge distillation framework that uses a recognition network $\mR$ to guide the training of an anticipation network $\mA$.
-Our framework trains the anticipation network to attend to the same type of information that is being attended by the recognition network when making classification decisions.
-Our framework leverages the abundance of (unannotated) data, improving the generalization ability of an anticipation network without requiring additional human annotation.

-However, training an anticipation network to attend to the same information as the recognition network is technically challenging.
-A video is a dynamic environment, so the important concepts/features being attended by a recognition network at time $t + \tau$ might not be at the same location at time $t$.
-Thus, we cannot use an $L_2$ loss to force the one-to-one mapping between elements of two activated feature maps.
-To address this problem, we propose a novel attention mechanism that does not require pixel-to-pixel correspondence between two input videos or between two activated feature maps.
+We propose a framework to train the anticipation network to attend to the same type of information that is being attended by the recognition network when making classification decisions.
+Our framework leverages the abundance of (unlabeled) data, improving the generalization ability of an anticipation network without requiring additional human annotation.
+However, due to dynamic environment in a video, we cannot use $L_2$ loss to force the one-to-one mapping~\cite{Vondrick-et-al-CVPR16} between elements of two activated feature maps at $t$ and $t+\tau$.
+Inspired by~\cite{m_Wang-Hoai-CVPR18,m_Wang-etal-BMVC20}, we propose a novel attention mechanism that does not require pixel-to-pixel correspondence between two input videos or between two feature maps.

-We perform experimental validation on three datasets: JHMDB, EPIC-Kitchens, and THUMOS.
-The experimental results show that the proposed knowledge distillation framework can improve the performance of the anticipation network.
+Experiments on three datasets show that the proposed knowledge distillation framework improves the performance of the anticipation network.
 The level of improvement is consistent with the level of improvement obtained as if the annotated training data is doubled.
-The proposed approach also achieves the state-of-the-art performance on the JHMDB dataset.